May 2026

 Supergut Powder/bar 6-15g PHGG + resistant starch LOW Strong on science.
 No gummy.

-Brand g/unit Serving Fiber Type FODMAP Notes
+Brand g/unit Serving Fiber Type FODMAP Why Not

-OLLY 2.5 5g / 2 FOS HIGH Mass retail, $14
+OLLY 2.5 5g / 2 FOS HIGH Bloat fiber

-Gruns ~2 6g / 3 Chicory root inulin HIGH Sold to Unilever, $1.2B
+Gruns ~2 6g / 3 Chicory root inulin HIGH Bloat fiber. $1.2B exit.

-Sakara 3 6g / 2 FOS (beet) HIGH Wellness premium, $40
+Sakara 3 6g / 2 FOS (beet) HIGH Bloat fiber

 Metamucil 1.7 5g / 3 Inulin + corn fiber HIGH Dropped psyllium for gummy

-Lemme No. 2 ~2 4g / 2 FOS HIGH Kardashian brand, $30
+Lemme No. 2 ~2 4g / 2 FOS HIGH Bloat fiber

-Nature Made ~2 5-6g / 3 FOS HIGH Mass retail, pharmacy
+Nature Made ~2 5-6g / 3 FOS HIGH Bloat fiber

-Midi Health 2.5 5g / 2 Soluble corn fiber MOD Women 40+, menopause, $55
+Midi Health 2.5 5g / 2 Soluble corn fiber MOD Niche audience, $55

 *Psyllium in gummy pending bench trial.
 PHGG-only fallback still 2x the nearest competitor at clinical dose.

-GOAT daily GOAT pro
+GOAT daily GOAT pro GOAT konjac

-What it is 2 gummies Gummy + psyllium-forward powder
+What it is 2 gummies Gummy + psyllium-forward powder Konjac jelly pouch

-Fiber dose 10g 25g
+Fiber dose 10g 25g TBD

-Fiber blend PHGG + acacia + psyllium (pending) Gummy blend + psyllium powder
+Fiber blend PHGG + acacia + psyllium (pending) Gummy blend + psyllium powder Konjac glucomannan + PHGG (testing)

-Format Custom goat mold, 5g per unit Gummy + tub
+Format Custom goat mold, 5g per unit Gummy + tub Squeeze pouch

 Fiber versus greens